tonofshell/r-crash-course/presentation.md

   - Logical (e.g. `TRUE` or `FALSE`)

 ## Working with Atomic Vectors
-- Vectors can be converted or coereced to a different compatible type
+- Vectors can be converted or coerced to a different compatible type

 ```r
 as.logical(c(1, 0, 0, 1))